amikrsin/GarmentCalc/README.md

 GarmentCalc is a professional, free-to-use tool designed for garment merchandisers and production managers.
 It simplifies the complex process of FOB costing and Time & Action (TNA) calendar management.

+🧵 Free FOB costing calculator + TNA calendar for garment merchandisers.
+No login.
+No server.
+Everything runs locally in your browser.

 ## 🚀 Features

 - **FOB Costing Calculator**: Detailed breakdown of fabric, trims, manufacturing, and commercial costs with algebraic profit/drawback logic.